 ##More than 400 years ago Lope de Vega wrote “Salen de Valencia, Noche de San Juan, Cien coches de damas, Al fresco de la mar”.
-On the night of the 23rd June, Valencians all over the region will be celebrating San Juan.
-The biggest parties are a day later down at the Postiget beach in Alicante but, as you know, the city of Valencia is never backwards in coming forwards if there’s a fiesta to be enjoyed, especially if it includes fire and maybe even a few fireworks.
+On the night of the 23rd June, Valencians all over the region will be celebrating San Juan…but in 2021 and not 2020 as the local government has banned beach parties due to the coronavirus.
+In a normal year, the biggest parties are a day later down at the Postiget beach in Alicante but, as you know, the city of Valencia is never backwards in coming forwards if there’s a fiesta to be enjoyed, especially if it includes fire and maybe even a few fireworks.

 After the nocturnal bathing don’t bother with a towel, the traditional way to get dry is to jump another seven times (it’s always seven isn’t it?) over a bonfire.
 This being Valencia, of course, some families not wishing to waste good firewood… stick a paella on the top so be careful to look what you’re jumping over.
 The traditional Valencian dish is best enjoyed without a sandy footprint in the middle.